fivetran/fivetran_sdk/tools/destination-tester/README.md

 docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e WORKING_DIR=<local-data-folder> -e GRPC_HOSTNAME=host.docker.internal --network=host sdk-destination-tester
 ```

+Note that it is possible to disable encryption and compression of batch files for debugging purposes by passing `--plain-text` CLI argument to the destination tester.

 5. To rerun the container from step #4, use the following command:

 ```